What is Borax?

 Other DIY Recipes Using Borax

-Weed killer: Sprinkle borax on unwanted weeds and in sidewalk cracks.
-Not watering is necessary.
-Be sure you do not get any in your garden.
-It will kill any plant it finds!
+20. Sprinkle borax to kill weeds in the yard and in sidewalk cracks.
+Be sure you do not get any in your garden as it will kill any plant it lands on!

 What other ways can you use borax?
 Cleaning, disinfecting and pest control will most certainly be involved.
 Be sure to check out the infographic below (pin it for later) and learn some old-fashioned ways to use borax for more than your laundry.
 This is the kind I purchase at my local grocer or on Amazon: 20 Mule Team Borax.